Dev077/Neon/README.md

 ---

-Neon is in active development, and contributions are welcome.
-Join the journey to build the next generation of AI assistants! 🚀
+Neon is in active development. 🚀